-2.4.2 New Offenses for Vessels Contravening Ministerial Directions (Clauses 26, 28, 29, 30 and 31)
+2.4.2 New Offences for Vessels Contravening Ministerial Directions (Clauses 27, 29, 30, 31 and 32)

-In addition to increasing the maximum fines and penalties imposed on operators of vessels described above, Bill C-49 also creates a new offence and fine regime for vessels involved in contravening a ministerial direction.
-New subsection 17(2) provides that vessels may be liable for a fine up to a maximum of \$100,000 for a first contravention, and up to a maximum of \$200,000 for any subsequent contraventions.
+In addition to increasing the maximum fines and penalties imposed on operators of vessels described earlier, Bill C-4 also creates a new offence and fine regime for vessels involved in contravening a ministerial direction.
+New section 17(2) provides that vessels may be liable for a fine up to a maximum of \$100,000 for a first contravention, and up to a maximum of \$200,000 for any subsequent contraventions.

-Clause 28 amends the English version of section 26 of the MTSA to provide that vessels which contravene ministerial directions may be convicted of a separate offence for each day on which the offence is committed or continued.
+Clause 29 amends the English version of section 26 of the MTSA to provide that persons or vessels which contravene ministerial directions may be convicted of a separate offence for each day on which the offence is committed or continued.
 The current continuing offence provision found in section 26 of the MTSA applies to persons (individuals and corporations) but not to vessels.

-Bill C-49 makes several procedural changes to the MTSA to allow for the prosecution of this new offence for vessels.
-Clause 30 also amends section 29 of the MTSA to include a defence of "due diligence" for vessels in contravention of the MTSA, already available in that section as a defence for individuals and corporations.
-Clause 29 amends section 28 of the MTSA to provide details regarding what evidence is required for a vessel offence to be established under the Act.
+Bill C-4 makes several procedural changes to the MTSA to allow for the prosecution of this new offence for vessels.
+Clause 31 also amends section 29 of the MTSA to include a defence of "due diligence" for vessels in contravention of the MTSA, already available in that section as a defence for individuals and corporations.
+Clause 30 amends section 28 of the MTSA to provide details regarding what evidence is required for a vessel offence to be established under the Act.

-Finally, Clause 31 of Bill C-49 amends subsection 31(1) of the MTSA to allow for the possibility of fines being imposed on a vessel.
+Finally, clause 32 of Bill C-4 amends section 31(1) of the MTSA to allow for the possibility of fines being imposed on a vessel.
 Section 31(1), as amended, provides that if a fine imposed on a vessel convicted of an offence under the Act is not paid when required, the conviction may be registered in the superior court of the province in which the trial was held.
 This provision setting out jurisdiction already applies to individuals and corporations under the MTSA.

-2.4.3 INCREASED PENALTIES FOR DEFAULT TO FILE PRE-ARRIVAL INFORMATION (CLAUSE 24)
+2.4.3 INCREASED PENALTIES FOR DEFAULT TO FILE PRE-ARRIVAL INFORMATION (CLAUSE 25)

-Clause 24 of the bill, which amends section 5 of the MTSA by adding new subsection 5(3), should be read in the context of section 221 of the Marine Transportation Security Regulations.
-According to these regulations, the master of a vessel is obliged to report pre-arrival information at least 96 hours before entering Canadian waters.
-These regulations set out the list of the information to be provided before the vessel enters Canadian waters.
-45
+Clause 25 of the bill, which amends section 5 of the MTSA by adding new section 5(3), should be read in the context of section 221 of the MarineTransportation Security Regulations.
+According to these regulations, the master of a vessel is obliged to report pre-arrival information at least 96 hours before entering

+Canadian waters.
+47 These regulations set out the list of information to be provided before the vessel enters Canadian waters.
+48

-Clause 24 of Bill C-49 sets out penalties for failing to provide pre-arrival information before a vessel enters Canadian waters.
-The maximum fines set out in the proposed new subsection 5(3) of the MTSA are up to \$75,000 and/or imprisonment for up to one year.
+Clause 25 of Bill C-4 increases the penalties for failing to provide pre-arrival information before a vessel enters Canadian waters.
+The maximum fines set out in the proposed new section 5(3) of the MTSA are up to \$75,000 and/or imprisonment for up to one year.

-2.4.4 INCREASED PENALTIES FOR PROVIDING FALSE OR MISLEADING INFORMATION (CLAUSE 27)
+2.4.4 INCREASED PENALTIES FOR PROVIDING FALSE OR MISLEADING INFORMATION (CLAUSE 28)

-Clause 27(2) of Bill C-49 amends section 25 of the MTSA by adding a new subsection 25(5).
+Clause 28(2) of Bill C-4 amends section 25 of the MTSA by adding a new section 25(5).

-According to the current paragraph 25(3)(a) of the MTSA, no person shall knowingly make any false or misleading statement, or knowingly provide false or misleading information to a security inspector or other person carrying out functions under the current MTSA.
+According to the current section 25(3)(a) of the MTSA, no person shall knowingly make any false or misleading statement, or knowingly provide false or misleading information to a security inspector or other person carrying out functions under the current MTSA.